mab9/calendario/README.md

 - describe local starter and platform config
 - remote starter

-### 3 iteration - refactor projector, projector CSS, whatsoever - i18n - object override, whatsoever
+### 3 iteration - refactor projector, projector CSS, i18n, object override, whatsoever

 Generalize projector, so that it may also be used with other models?